Alfresco/acs-deployment/docs/helm/examples/with-elasticsearch-connector.md

 - **Content**, it is in charge of indexing content.
 - **Path**, this application indexes the path of a node

-Moreover, a **Kubernetes job** will be started in order to reindex existing contents in Elasticsearch.
+And a **Kubernetes job** will be started in order to reindex existing contents in Elasticsearch.
 We suggest running this job only at the first startup.
 You can enable or disable it setting the `alfresco-elasticsearch-connector.reindexing.enabled` property to `true` or `false`.
 Currently, this Helm chart supports only the single node reindexing service.
 Feel free to run it manually if you prefer to use reindexing service with the horizontal scalability support..

 To deploy Alfresco with Elasticsearch Connector you can use the command below: